chungquantin/lightning-wallet-backend/README.md

 In package.json, we have several scripts which do specific things:

-`npm run start` : Run a production environment, for deployment
+`npm run start-services` : Run multiple services

-`npm run start:dev` : Run a development environment, hosted with `ts-node-dev` for hot-reloading
+`npm run start-gateway` : Run an apollo gateway

 `npm run start:test` : Run a testing environment, the same as `start:dev`.
 However, the database drops its schemas on restart